SupportTools/website/blog/content/post/mittwald-kubernetes-secret-generator.md

 # [Conclusion](#conclusion)

-The Mittwald Kubernetes Secret Generator is a powerful tool that can simplify the management of secrets in your Kubernetes cluster.
-By automating the process of secret generation, you can ensure that your applications have the secrets they need without having to manually create and manage them.
+The Mittwald Kubernetes Secret Generator is a powerful tool that can simplify the secrets management in your Kubernetes cluster.
+By automating the process of secret generation, you can ensure that your applications have the secrets they need without having to create and manage them manually.
 Happy deploying!